original-picture/JUCE/README-fork.md

 - [X] at least on windows, activating the parent window changes relative z-order of child windows
   * fixed by making a copy of the child peer list
 - [ ] on windows, windows sometimes flicker slightly when gaining/losing focus
+- [ ] not sure if this even has anything to do with my code, but on windows, windows flicker and the title bar disappears when resizing
+ * pretty sure it didn't do this before

 # Performance
 - [ ] at least on windows, there is a small but perceptible delay when clicking on a parent window